boxed/kodare.net/markup.markdown

 \```
 ```

 Note that it's three backticks, not straight single quotes.
-So `` and not `'`.

 For more formatting commands go to [The Markdown Guide](https://www.markdownguide.org/basic-syntax/)